What is Yaki hair? How can RevAir give me a Yaki result?

 The RevAir can be used to play around with all of these different results depending on the settings used!
-Particularly for those with type 3-4 curls, there are options to the degree of stretched your end result will be.
+For those with type 3-4 curls, there are options to the level of stretch you're able to achieve.

 Check out this video with RevAir partner Tia Streaty for an example!